On this page

 Create an OAuth 2.0 service app integration using the Admin Console.

-Note: You can also use the /oauth2/v1/clients endpoint to create your service app using the API.
-If you use the API, follow the Generate the JWK using the API section below first, as you need the JWKS parameter value when you create the client using the API.
+Note: You can also use the /oauth2/v1/clients endpoint to create your service app using the API (opens new window).
+If you use the API, follow the Generate the JWK using the API section first, because you need the JWKS parameter value when you create the client using the API.

-You can also add additional JWKS to the app later using the Add a new JSON Web Key (opens new window) API.
+You can also add more JWKS to the app later using the Add a new JSON Web Key (opens new window) API.

-3. On the Create a new app integration page, select API Services as the Sign-in method and click Next.
+3. Select API Services as the Sign-in method, and then click Next.

 Assign admin roles to the OAuth 2.0 service app